Bonita “Bonnie” Schuh

 September 7, 1950 - January 24, 2026Obituary

+Although busy with her military involvement, including starting the Family Preparedness Program, Bonnie and Maylon still found time to take their children on adventures like camping, repelling, and traveling (here and in Europe).
+Her big container of homemade hot cocoa was a favorite among everyone, on cold mornings while hunting.
 After leaving the military in 1992, Bonnie got busy as a local entrepreneur and finally had time to engage in her lifelong passion for genealogy.
-Bonnie wanted people to know their roots, who their family was, as family was always the center of her life.
-In the year 2000, she followed Maylon on a military tour in Germany, and for seven years, Bonnie and Maylon took full advantage of their station and traveled all over Europe.
-When they finally returned to their home in South Dakota, the boxes of treasures they collected during their travels were seemingly endless.
-Bonnie joined Maylon in "retirement" and the two set out to build their dream home, adding massive rooms with European features they saw during their travels.
+She wanted people to know their roots, as family was always the center of her life.
+In the year 2000, she joined Maylon on a military tour in Germany.
+For seven years, they traveled all over Europe.
+They hosted family and friends overseas, too.
+When they finally returned to their home in SD, they brought boxes of treasures they had collected with them.
+She joined Maylon in retirement and set out to build their dream home, including great rooms decorated with European features they saw in their travels.

-41299 255th St, Mitchell, SD 57301.
+Mitchell, SD

 was so much to many family & friends!
 All those times at the Schrank New Year’s Day gathering.
 She was always diligently working on the family tree.